+Addiction and twelve step programs seem to be two terms that have become synonymous with each other.
 If a person mentions a friend or family member who is struggling with alcoholism or drug addiction, the usual advice given is to get them to join Alcoholics Anonymous or Narcotics Anonymous.

 What exactly are these twelve step programs and are they effective in helping people addicted to alcohol and other drugs to recovery?

 Twelve step programs most definitely can be beneficial and can work well alongside professional rehab treatments.
 Most drug addiction treatment centre’s encourage patients to take part in some sort of self-help group therapy during and after rehab treatment.
-These twelve step groups can be especially helpful during recovery, offering a measure of community support to help people towards long term recovery.
+These twelve step groups can be especially helpful during recovery offering a measure of community support to help people towards long term recovery.

 What is a Twelve Step Program?

 A twelve step program is a set of principles to live by which give a course of action for an individual in recovery from addictive behaviours.
-According to the American Psychological Association, the twelve step process involves admitting that one cannot control one’s addiction or compulsion; recognizing a greater power that can give strength; examining past errors with the help of a sponsor or experienced member; making amends for these errors; learning to live a new life with a new code of behavior; and helping others that suffer from the same addictions or compulsions.
+According to the American Psychological Association, the twelve step process involves admitting that one cannot control one’s addiction or compulsion; recognising a greater power that can give strength; examining past errors with the help of a sponsor or experienced member; making amends for these errors; learning to live a new life with a new code of behavior; and helping others that suffer from the same addictions or compulsions.

 Twelve-step programs have been adopted by over 200 self-help groups around the world to deal with a wide range of substance abuse and addiction problems.